Firewalls

 443: HTTPS - This is encrypted web communication.
 This is the standard across most of the web now and all sensitive traffic needs to be using this.
 In regards to DPI, you likely won't be able to inspect this traffic unless you have the hardware capable of doing it.

 3389: Windows Remote Desktop - This should be closed unless you need to remote into your PC.
-This just increases your attack surface otherwise.
+This increases your attack surface otherwise.

 25, 26, 110, 143, 465, 587, 993, and 995: Email - I lumped all these together as these are all used for email clients.
-If you block these, your email clients aren't going to work right.
+If you block these, your email clients aren't going to work properly.

 UPnP - I mentioned this in the router section but wanted to mention it again here since we're talking about ports.
 If you have no need for this, it should be disabled.
 This is a big security risk to use.